Timid-tec/Disable-Radar/README.md

 - sm_disableradar_enabled - Should we show radar on top-left.
 (0 off, 1 on)

 # How to Install
-- Donwload DisabledRadar.smx and put into /csgo/addons/sourcemod/plugins
+- Donwload Disable-Radar and decompile the .zip, then add Disable-Radar.smx in /csgo/addons/sourcemod/plugins

 # Updates